Nathan-Franck/Embracing-Types-in-Typescript/README.md

 }
 ```

-Once we ascertain that the `Type` member `== "Photo"`, VSCode will treat the `result` in this `case` context as *exclusively* the `{ Type: "Photo", Url: string }` type and attempting to get an `Age` member from the result will be marked as a syntax error.
+Once we ascertain that the `Type` member `== "Photo"`, VSCode will treat the `result` in this `case` context as *exclusively* the `{ Type: "Photo", Url: string }` type.
+So if we attempted to get an `Age` member from the result will be marked as a syntax error.

 ## Refactoring Made Easy

-Ok we wrote our initial solution... but we get feedback and need to add features, make changes and keep up with API updates!
+Ok we wrote our initial solution... but we get feedback that spurs us into adding more features and making changes to existing code.
 Refactoring Types within Typescript is fast and concise.
 Let's say that later on you find the need to split up the CatSearchResult type into smaller subtypes since it's getting pretty big, well it's *super* quick to accomplish:

 ``` typescript
 // CatSearchResult.ts